archanaraj-m/k8s/teams tasks/apr27.md

 ![preview](../k8s_images/img11.png)

 # kind
+# Setup k8s on single node using kind and Run the Spring Pet Clinic.

 [referhere](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) in this see linux.

 * launch an instance(t2.medium) and in stall docker in that after that run this commands